yannxiaoyanhu/optimism-based-eval/readme.md

 ## License

 The optimisim-based-eval library is released under the MIT License.
 See [LICENSE.txt](https://github.com/yannxiaoyanhu/optimism-based-eval/blob/main/LICENSE.txt) for additional details.
 Part of the code are avaiiable under distinct license terms.
-Specifically, the code based on the implementation in the official repository of OpenCLIP is under the [LICENSE-OpenCLIP.txt](https://github.com/yannxiaoyanhu/optimism-based-eval/blob/main/LICENSE-OpenCLIP), the code based on the implementation in the official repository of dinov2 is under the Apache-2.0 license, and the implementation of StyleGAN3 are licensed under [NVIDIA source code license](https://github.com/yannxiaoyanhu/optimism-based-eval/blob/main/LICENSE-NVIDIA.txt).
+Specifically, the code based on the implementation in the official repository of OpenCLIP is under the [LICENSE-OpenCLIP.txt](https://github.com/yannxiaoyanhu/optimism-based-eval/blob/main/LICENSE-OpenCLIP), the code based on the implementation in the official repository of dinov2 is under the [Apache License 2.0](https://github.com/facebookresearch/dinov2/blob/main/LICENSE), and the implementation of StyleGAN3 are licensed under [NVIDIA source code license](https://github.com/yannxiaoyanhu/optimism-based-eval/blob/main/LICENSE-NVIDIA.txt).

 ## Citation
 ```